ShobyP/Portfolio/README.md

 # Portfolio
 My Project portfolio

-Here is a complilation of some of the projects I have done. the listed projects attempt to showcase some of the skills/coding style I have acquired.
+Listed in this portfolio folder, is a complilation of some of the projects I have done.
+These projects attempt to showcase some of the skills/coding style I have acquired over years.